Reinforcement learning for irreversible reinsurance problems: the randomized singular control approach: Introduction

 \section{Introduction}

 Reinforcement Learning (RL), a paradigm of machine learning that allows an agent to learn the optimal decision by interacting with an unknown environment, has received an upsurge of developments in both theories and applications.
 Traditional RL has achieved remarkable success by modeling the trial-and-error decision-making in discrete time framework.
-While powerful, this discrete-time assumption is often a simplification of reality.
-Many real-world systems, particularly in finance, physics, and engineering, evolve continuously through time, where actions are not singular events but ongoing control policies.
+However, this discrete-time assumption is often a simplification of reality.
+Many real-world systems, particularly in finance, physics, and engineering, evolve continuously through time.
 Recently, continuous-time reinforcement learning algorithms have attracted more attention and spurred a lot of new and fruitful theoretical advances.
 A series of pioneer studies such as \cite{wang2020continuous}, \cite{wang2020reinforcement}, \cite{jia2022policy}, \cite{jia2022policy1}, \cite{jia2023q} lay the foundation for continuous-time exploratory RL algorithms under entropy regularization from policy evaluation, policy gradient to q-learning algorithms.
-Later, more subsequent extensions of continuous-time RL algorithms under entropy regularization in various financial applications have been considered, see for instance, \cite{dai2023learning}, \cite{DaiDJZ}, \cite{Jia24}, \cite{BoHuangYu}, \cite{WeiYu}, \cite{wyy2024}, \cite{wgl}, and the references therein.
+Later, more subsequent extensions of continuous-time RL algorithms under entropy regularization in various financial applications have been considered, see for instance, \cite{dai2023learning}, \cite{DaiDJZ}, \cite{Jia24}, \cite{BoHuangYu}, \cite{WeiYu}, \cite{wyy2024}, \cite{wgl}, and references therein.